aspose-total/Aspose.Total-Products/total/en/java/conversion/pps-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to OTT via Java or Online App" h2="On Premise Java API for PowerPoint PPS to OTT conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPS to Word OTT.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPS to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to OTT.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPS to Word OTT.
+This two-step process involves using two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a powerful PowerPoint API for presentations manipulation and management.
+It can be used to convert PPS to HTML, which is the first step in the conversion process.
+Aspose.Slides for Java provides a wide range of features that make it easy to manipulate and manage presentations.
+It supports a variety of file formats, including PPT, PPTX, PPS, PPSX, POT, POTX, ODP, OTP, and more.
+It also provides features such as creating, editing, and converting presentations, adding text, images, and shapes, and more.

+The second step in the conversion process is to use Aspose.Words for Java, a feature-rich Word Processing API.
+Aspose.Words for Java can be used to convert HTML to OTT, the desired output format.
+It supports a variety of file formats, including DOC, DOCX, ODT, OTT, RTF, HTML, and more.
+It also provides features such as creating, editing, and converting documents, adding text, images, and shapes, and more.

+Aspose.Total for Java is a great tool for automating the batch conversion process of PowerPoint PPS to Word OTT.
+It provides two powerful APIs, Aspose.Slides for Java and Aspose.Words for Java, that make it easy to manipulate and manage presentations and documents.
+With these APIs, developers can quickly and easily convert PPS to HTML and then HTML to OTT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}